c-layer/contracts/tutorials/13-VotingWalkthrough.md

 session.sessionStateAt(1,Math.floor((new Date()).getTime()/1000)).then(x => x.toString())
 ```

-Anyone can now trigger the execution of the approved resolutions, including people who did not participate to the vote:
+Anyone who owns enought tokens (10 tokens in our case)  may now trigger the execution of the approved resolutions, including people who did not participate to the vote:
 ```
-session.executeResolution(0, {from: accounts[5]})
+session.executeResolution(0, {from: accounts[1]})
 ```

 Let's verify that the new tokens have been minted: